 Here at Fluffy Jackets HQ, we are very pleased that our mentor, producer and good friend Manny Charlton finally got some recognition for this work, so we would encourage everyone to read the story of Manny Charlton and the birth of Appetite for Destruction and the Story on how Guns'N'Roses' Appetite for Destruction was made.

 Manny Charlton's first reaction to hearing "Novenber Rain"

 “He (Axl Rose) just sat down at a piano when we were having a break,” Charlton says, “and played this song to the band.”

 It was a piece he had written three years earlier, before Guns N’ Roses had formed, and it was unlike anything else in the band’s repertoire – a beautiful, epic love song played out over 10 minutes.
 As Rose sang it, his voice raw with emotion, Charlton was transfixed.
 When it was done, Charlton was convinced that November Rain would be the most important song on Guns N’ Roses’ first album.

 But the singer was already thinking ahead.
 “It’s for the second album,” Axl told him.

 And Charlton was right about November Rain.
 When he heard Axl play it on that day in 1986, he knew it was an important song.
 Thirty-two years later, the video for November Rain became the first from the 20th century to receive one billion views.

-You can read the full interview with Manny Charlton about how Appetite for Destruction was made online at Classic Rock Magazine (linked 22 June.
-2022).
+You can read the story about Manny Charlton and the birth of Appetite for Destruction and How Appetite for Destruction was made at Classic Rock Magazine at Classic Rock Online.

 © Copyright The Fluffy Jackets 2021 All Rights Reserved.